Management of Hypertension Without Drugs

 2) Bodyweight:

 Lowering excess body weight can lower blood pressure.
-In one of the studies, it was found that a decrease of 1 kg of body weight is associated with an average fall of 1.6 mm Hg.
+One of the studies found that a decrease of 1 kilogram of body weight is associated with an average fall of 1.6 millimeters of mercury.
 Indeed, in many instances, it would be possible to discontinue medications after effective weight control.

 3) Diet:

-The DASH diet lowers diastolic blood pressure by 3 mm Hg and systolic blood pressure by 5 to 6 mm Hg, and its dietary approaches to stop hypertension are:
+• The DASH diet lowers diastolic blood pressure by 3 millimeters of mercury and systolic blood pressure by 5 to 6 millimeters of mercury, and

 a) High Consumption: